CatGaster/Dice-Discord-Bot/bot_modules/README.md

 ### Example Interaction

 1. The user enters the command `!character_list` or `/character_list`.
-2. The bot sends a message with buttons: "Strength", "Dexterity", "Constitution", "Wisdom", "Charisma", "Intelligence".
+2. The bot sends a message with buttons: "Strength", "Dexterity", "Constitution", "Wisdom", "Charisma", "Intelligence", "Level".
 3. The user clicks the "Strength" button.
 4. The bot opens a modal for entering the new value.
 5. The user enters the value, for example, `12`.